 Diabetes Free SC

-Diabetes Free SC is a long-term commitment to reduce health care disparities and improve the health status of all South Carolinians affected by diabetes.
+Diabetes Free SC (DFSC) is a long-term commitment to reduce health care disparities and improve the health status of all South Carolinians affected by diabetes.

 Getting a Head Start on Health with Upstream Intervention

 It’s never too late to start adopting healthy habits.
 But it’s also never too early.
 This is particularly true when it comes to diabetes, which affects more than 600,000 people in South Carolina.
 And that number is expected to continue to grow without drastic action.
 That’s where upstream intervention comes in.